venkyroy22/Ecommerce-Follow-Along/README.md

 Create an state that will store input address
 Create address form frontend page when we click on add address in profile it should navigate to this form page.

+### Milestone 22: Add Address
+In this Milestone,

+Create an endpoint that will receive the address from address form in frontend.
+Add the address to the address array inside user collection.
+Display the address in the Profile section.